Podbrushkin/gephi-commander/README.md

 ![football](https://github.com/user-attachments/assets/c6424a45-e9ca-4e95-b99f-b867f2c6df76)

-## Color nodes by numeric column (Ranking)
+## Color nodes (Ranking mode)

-football.gml nodes have a **value** property, in graph below nodes with smallest value will be gray, nodes with largest - red.
-Apart from regular node properties some auto columns can be used: degree, inDegree, outDegree.
+football.gml nodes have a numeric property **value**, in graph below nodes with smallest value will be gray, nodes with largest - red.
+Apart from regular node properties these auto columns can be used: degree, inDegree, outDegree.

 ```powershell
 $graphFile = get-childitem -recurse football.gml